Jōdo Shinshū: Later developments

+Modern era

 Following the unification of Japan during the Edo period, Jōdo Shinshū Buddhism adapted, along with the other Japanese Buddhist schools, into providing memorial and funeral services for its registered members under the Danka system, which was legally required by the Tokugawa shogunate in order to prevent the spread of Christianity in Japan.
 The danka seido system continues to exist today, although not as strictly as in the premodern period, causing Japanese Buddhism to also be labeled as "Funeral Buddhism" since it became the primary function of Buddhist temples.

-The Honganji also created an impressive academic tradition, which led to the founding of Ryukoku University in Kyoto and formalized many of the Jōdo Shinshū traditions which are still followed today.
+The Hongan-ji also created an impressive academic tradition, which led to the founding of universities like Ryukoku University and Ōtani University in Kyoto and Musashino University in Tokyo.
+The modern era also the formalization and modernization of many of the Jōdo Shinshū traditions, especially when it came to education.

+Several key figures from this period also worked to modernize and reinterpret Shin Buddhist thought and make it more accessible to the public.
+Shin modernists were also often influenced by Western thought.
+Some key modernist Shin authors include Kiyozawa Manshi (1863–1903), Nanjō Bun'yū (1849–1927), Soga Ryōjin (1875–1971), Kaneko Daiei (1881-1976), Kenryō Kanamatsu (1915 – 1986), and Takamaro Shigaraki (1926–2014).

 Following the Meiji Restoration and the subsequent persecution of Buddhism (haibutsu kishaku) of the late 1800s due to a revived nationalism and modernization, Jōdo Shinshū managed to survive intact due to the devotion of its monto.
-During World War II, the Honganji, as with the other Japanese Buddhist schools, was compelled to support the policies of the military government and the cult of State Shinto.
+During World War II, the Hongan-ji, as with the other Japanese Buddhist schools, was compelled to support the policies of the military government and the cult of State Shinto.
 It subsequently apologized for its wartime actions.

-In contemporary times, Jōdo Shinshū is one of the most widely followed forms of Buddhism in Japan, although like other schools, it faces challenges from many popular Japanese new religions, or shinshūkyō, which emerged following World War II as well as from the growing secularization and materialism of Japanese society.
+In contemporary times, Jōdo Shinshū is one of the most widely followed forms of Buddhism in Japan, although like other schools, it faces challenges from many popular Japanese new religions, or shinshūkyō, which emerged following World War II as well as from the growing materialism of Japanese society.

 All ten schools of Jōdo Shinshū Buddhism commemorated the 750th memorial of their founder, Shinran, in 2011 in Kyoto.

-Doctrine

-Shinran's thought was strongly influenced by the doctrine of Mappō, a largely Mahayana eschatology which claims humanity's ability to listen to and practice the Buddhist teachings deteriorates over time and loses effectiveness in bringing individual practitioners closer to Buddhahood.
-This belief was particularly widespread in early medieval China and in Japan at the end of the Heian.
-Shinran, like his mentor Hōnen, saw the age he was living in as being a degenerate one where beings cannot hope to be able to extricate themselves from the cycle of birth and death through their own power, or jiriki (自力).
-For both Hōnen and Shinran, all conscious efforts towards achieving enlightenment and realizing the Bodhisattva ideal were contrived and rooted in selfish ignorance; for humans of this age are so deeply rooted in karmic evil as to be incapable of developing the truly altruistic compassion that is requisite to becoming a Bodhisattva.